Giving Advice ESL Games, Activities and Worksheets

 What's your advice?

-In this free giving advice game, teams have five minutes to write down as many pieces of advice as they can for a given situation, scoring points for each appropriate sentence.
-In each round, give students a different structure for giving advice to use, e.g. 'You should...'
-Write a situation on the board, e.g. 'I just had a car accident'.
-Teams then have five minutes to write down as many pieces of advice as they can for the situation using the structure, e.g. 'You should call the police'.
-Teams score one point for each appropriate piece of advice.
-Play further rounds using a different situation and structure for giving advice each time.
+In this free giving advice game, students practice phrases for giving advice by racing to write down as many pieces of advice as they can for a given situation.
+Write an advice phrase and situation on the board, e.g. 'You should...' and 'I just had a car accident.'
+Teams then have three minutes to write down as many pieces of advice as they can for the situation using the phrase, e.g. 'You should call the police.'
+Each team then reads out their advice in turn, scoring one point for each appropriate sentence.
+Then, move on to the next round using a different advice phrase and situation each time.
 The team with the most points at the end of the game wins.

 What's your advice?
 Preview